Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Generating function approach

 Substituting Eq.~(\ref{eq:Rn-smallworld}) into Eq.~(\ref{eq:psi-Gn}), we obtain the fractal exponent $\psi_n(p)$ for $G_n$:

 Taking the limit $n \to \infty$, we obtain the fractal exponent for the small-world SF tree:

 Furthermore, the generating function formalism enables the evaluation of the cluster size distribution $n(s)$, i.e., the average number of clusters of size $s$ per node.
-Let $u_n(s)$ denote the average number of clusters of size $s$ in bond percolation (with probability $p$) on $G_n$, excluding clusters that contain root A or B. The corresponding generating function is defined as
+Let $u_n(s)$ denote the average number of clusters of size $s$ in bond percolation (with probability $p$) on $G_n$, excluding the cluster(s) containing the root(s).
+The corresponding generating function is defined as

 Based on the construction of $G_{n+1}$ shown in Fig.~\ref{fig:config}(a), $U_{n+1}(x)$ can be given in terms of $U_n(x)$ and $V_n(x)$ as follows: